 Moving to the Lowveld, Katie started working as a science officer with volunteers on a predator research programme.
 In 2008 she was offered a chance to move to Askari, and, in her own words, “I didn’t hesitate for a second!”

 Katie has a real soft spot for hyaneas and completed her Masters in Biological Sciences incorporating brown hyaena research on Pidwa.
 When not in the bushveld Katie loves travelling (50 countries on 6 continents so far), sport and snowboarding (although less of the latter in sunny South Africa!).

-Edward and Katie are supported by the Pidwa Reserve management team to ensure that Askari is involved in every aspect of the reserve.
+Robbie and Katie are supported by the Pidwa Reserve management team to ensure that Askari is involved in every aspect of the reserve.
 As part of Askari, you really do become an extension of the reserve staff team, so much more than a volunteer.

-Edward and Katie look forward to welcoming you and sharing some great experiences with you.
+Robbie and Katie look forward to welcoming you and sharing some great experiences with you.

 Lily & Lindiwe will be your ‘mums on the road’ as they look after the volunteers and accommodations at Askari.
-Jacob is responsible for the grounds and garden at Askari as well as assisting Askari with the management and feeding of the antelope breeding camps.
+Peter is responsible for the grounds and garden at Askari as well as assisting Askari with the management and feeding of the antelope breeding camps.